 The Council is amending the Salmon FMP to include the traditional net fishing area in Cook Inlet within the management unit.
 Additionally, the Council is forming a Salmon Committee that will include stakeholders from the affected area, and will assist the development of the amendment by reviewing and recommending measures necessary to satisfy Section 303(a) of the MSA and related MSA provisions.

-To develop a scope of work for the Salmon Committee, the Council is soliciting written proposals from the public to help the Council identify specific, required, conservation and management measures for the Salmon Committee to evaluate relevant to the development of options for a fishery management plan amendment.
+From October 2017 to February 1, 2018, the Council solicited written proposals from the public to help the Council identify specific, required conservation and management measures for the Salmon Committee to evaluate during the development of options for the FMP amendment.

 About the Salmon FMP